Harmonica-Men/AstroShop/README.md

 - I would like to express my deepest gratitude to my excellent mentor Student Mentor, Daisy Mcgirr for her numerous tips and wonderful assistance during the creation of this project.
 - Furthermore, I would like to thank Lino Bollansee.
 I greatly appreciate his frequent comments during the creation of my project.
+- The Code Institute Boutique Ado project is a Django e-commerce site walkthrough.
+It features product management, a shopping cart, Stripe payment integration, user authentication, and responsive design, culminating in deployment to Heroku with PostgreSQL.
+- **John Elder's** Django Wednesdays [E-commerce](https://www.youtube.com/playlist?list=PLCC34OHNcOtpRfBYk-8y0GMO4i1p1zn50) is a tutorial series teaching how to build an e-commerce site using Django.
+It covers topics like setting up a project, creating product models, handling shopping carts, payment processing, and deploying the site, aimed at beginners.
+- **Ham burger menu** code
 **This is for educational use**

 [Table Of Contents](#table-of-contents)